Stein Variational Gradient Descent

 which is the equivalence of active and passive perspectives of coordinate transformations.
 In the latter case, we have the velocity in reverse direction

-where jpj_p is the conserved current of pp-charge.
+where jp is the conserved current of p-charge.

 We have the following expansion